immunant/dwarf-writer/README.md

 ## Building and prerequisites

 Building dwarf-writer requires a [rust installation](https://www.rust-lang.org/).
-Dwarf-writer also currently writes the update sections to individual files instead of modifying the input binary.
+Dwarf-writer also currently writes the updated sections to individual files instead of modifying the input binary.
 While this is subject to change, it means that currently [objcopy](https://www.gnu.org/software/binutils/) cross-compiled for the target architecture is required to write the updated sections back to the program binary.

 ```
 $ git clone https://github.com/immunant/dwarf-writer